Robert Aiken: Robert Aiken and Burns' marriage to Jean Armour

 In conclusion he goes on to express his feelings regarding Jean Armour's actions; "Perdition seize her falsehood, and perjurious perfidy! but God bless her and forgive my poor, once-dear, misguided girl.
 She is ill-advised. do not despise me, Sir: I am indeed a fool, but a "knave" is an infinitely worse character than any body, I hope, will dare to give, the unfortunate Robt Burns".

 The letter does not suggest any lasting bad feeling between Burns and Aiken, only a hope that Aiken did not think ill of him under the circumstances and remains his friend.
 Robert's grandson published a book of 'Memorials to Robert Burns' in which he refuted any breakdown of his grandfather's friendship with Burns and refuted the accusations of his connivance with James Armour over the marriage document.

 Allan Cunningham published an undated letter to John Richmond by Burns that suggested that Robert Aiken had been central to the failure of his attempted marriage.
-Grace Aiken, Robert's daughter, strongly objected to Allan Cunningham's inference, writing that "...while Cunningham ascribes this ERRONEOUSLY to an interuption in the friendship and correspondence of my father and Burns, which NEVER occurred."
+Grace Aiken, Robert's daughter, strongly objected to Allan Cunningham's inference, writing that "...while Cunningham ascribes this ERRONEOUSLY to an interruption in the friendship and correspondence of my father and Burns, which NEVER occurred."
 She made it clear that the missing bundle of letters had been stolen from the family home.

 In 1788 Robert and Jean were finally legally married however Burns was surprisingly reticent about it.
 Gavin Hamilton's eldest daughter Jacobina or 'Beennie' recollected, how even she only became aware of the marriage at breakfast one day when Burns and Robert Aiken were present and upon apologising to Robert Aiken for the lack of his usual boiled egg Burns said "if she cared to send over the way to Mrs Burns she might have some".